KarimElroby7/Portfolio/PROJECT_ANALYSIS.md

-# Project Analysis — Top Projects from Karim Elorby's Portfolio
+# Project Analysis — Top Projects from Karim Elroby's Portfolio

 This document positions your strongest work for recruiters.
 Each entry is written so a hiring manager skimming for 30 seconds can see **what was built, why it's hard, and why it matters**.